Categories

 • Make a right at California, walking west until you hit 14th street where you will find the Denver Convention Center and one of Denver’s visual landmarks, the giant sculpture “I See What You Mean,” most commonly referred to as the “Big Blue Bear”.

 • Walk down 14th, past the Denver Center of the Performing Arts, continuing until you hit Larimer Street.
+Be sure to check out the Magic Canopy installation located outside the Ellie Caulkins Opera House.

 • Now it’s time to take in some more history.
 Larimer Street between 14th and 15th is known as Larimer Square.
 The most striking feature of this area is the collection of beautifully restored historic 19th-century buildings that line either side of the street, which was saved from destruction in the 1960s thanks to the work of Denver developer and conservationist Dana Crawford.
 The historic block is currently owned by Asana Partners of North Carolina, and is in the midst of changes.